WordPress/gutenberg/docs/meta-box.md

 When the post is updated, only meta box areas that are active will be submitted.
 This prevents unnecessary requests.
 No extra revisions are created by the meta box submissions.
 A Redux action will trigger on `REQUEST_POST_UPDATE` for any active meta box.
 See `editor/effects.js`.
 The `REQUEST_META_BOX_UPDATES` action will set that meta box's state to `isUpdating`.
 The `isUpdating` prop will be sent into the `MetaBoxArea` and cause a form submission.

-When the meta box area is saving, we display an updating overlay, to prevent users from changing the form values in mid-save.
+When the meta box area is saving, we display an updating overlay, to prevent users from changing the form values while a save is in progress.

 After the new block editor is made into the default editor, it will be necessary to provide the classic-editor flag to access the meta box partial page.